 The first time that happened, the feeling was just as unforgettable.
 The rush of having your pitch accepted and seeing your words published on the website of a prominent media still emanated — only now I was experiencing it from a different perspective.

 Digital PR strategy: Not beyond the reach of start-ups

 Having your article accepted and published does a couple of things to you and your brand: it raises brand awareness, mentions, visibility, traffic, and your dopamine levels.

 And that’s completely expected.
 A journalist receives hundreds of emails per day, of which press releases and pitches form a large bulk of it.

 Nevertheless, you achieve it one day and there it is: your company’s name on the homepage of a top-ranking media’s website, your executive’s name, comments, photo, etc. And if you’re lucky enough, the cherry on top of it all: backlinks.

 You may now be thinking that since you don’t have the resources to tackle PR, this article is pretty relevant to you.
 And we’ll forgive you for thinking so.

 Contrary to what many think, a successful digital public relations strategy does not only lie within the reach of mega companies who can fork out thousands to pay advertising and PR agencies.

-When handled strategically, it actually requires just a little more effort than what you are already investing in content marketing — regardless of whether this is being handled internally or outsourced to a content marketing agency.
+When handled strategically and incorporated into your content strategy, it actually requires just a little more effort than what you are already investing in content marketing — regardless of whether this is being handled internally or outsourced to a content marketing agency.

 Don’t let your age and size constrain you.
 Almost any start-up has the capability to come up with a digital PR strategy and carry through with it.
 And I say almost because of these two requisites: